Riddim-GLiTCH/Virtual-Boy/README.md

 Virtual Boy is a Discord theme based on a failed games console by Nintendo of the same name.
 It sports an amoled background and red accents.

 ## Don't like the colors?
 No worries!
 By default, the theme has a red accent, faithful to the graphics of the original Virtual Boy system.
 However, these colors can be swapped for any color the user desires.
-Just change these two values to match the color to your liking!
+Just change these values to match the color to your liking!

 ![Screenshot of the user-editable variables][edit-img]